Royal-Tramp/pack2/README.md

 ## Config

+Pack2 will search by default `pack.config.js` In your project root directory.

 #### `rootPath`
 default: `''`

 `rootPath` allows you to specify the base path for all the assets within your application.

 #### `entry`
 default: `'src/index.js'`

 Your entry file path, eg:

 ```js